 School counselors assist students at all levels, from elementary to high school.
-They act as advocates for students’ well-being, and as valuable resources for their educational advancement.
+They act as advocates for students’ well-being and as valuable resources for their educational advancement.

 The program aims to help students achieve maximum growth as individuals within the context of the school’s educational and communal goals.
-The role of the Counselor is to guide students in understanding their personal strengths, limitations, and potential, and their responsibilities within our school community.
+The role of the Counselor is to guide students in understanding their strengths, limitations, potential, and responsibilities within our school community.
 The Counselor is a student advocate whose primary concern is the health and well-being of each student.